 • the p-line: パ(pa), ピ(pi), プ(pu), ぺ(pe), ポ(po).

-The contracted sounds are also formed the same way as in hiragana.
+The contracted sounds are also formed in the same way as in hiragana.
 However, katakana has additional combinations with small vowel letters to transcribe foreign sounds that did not originally exist in Japanese.
 These are generally easy to pronounce, as you simply combine the consonant of the main katakana symbol with the vowel of the smaller one.

 Examples of this include the フェ (fe) in カフェ (kafe), the ティ (ti) in パーティー (paatii), and the ウィ (wi) in ハロウィーン (harowiin)!